prestonjarnagin/trigger_backend/README.md

 #### POST api/v1/foods?name="string"

-Adds new food to database.
+Adds new food to the database.
 Takes in body that contains the name.

 ex: